MAHALAKSHMIKONGARI/bigdata-groupD-hue/README.md

 1. To delete the code from solr console, just navigate to core admin and select the core that we want to delete and click on unload.

+## Indexing data through solr
+1. After creating a core, select the particular core in the console and navigate to Query.
+Then select response format as json and click on execute query.
+1. The result shows that number of files are zero as this is the newely created core and data is not yet indexed.
+In order to index the data we will use sample data.
+1. Open powershell from C:\solr-8.5.1\example\exampledocs and run ```java -Dc=core name -jar post.jar *.xml``` command.
+Now we can observe data is indexed into the desired core.
+1. Now go to solr console and select core from options and navigate to query.
+Then select response format as json and click on execute query.
+1. We can also use filters such as filter query(fq), field list(fl) to get sorted data.